+CEE has a fully integrated Ethics and Business Conduct network.
 Supervision over ethical matters in CEE is carried out by the regional Ethics and Business Conduct Leader.
-Large country Business Conduct Leaders (partners) and Business Conduct Officers (non-partners) in small countries are responsible for promoting ethics locally.
+Each country has a local Ethics and Business Conduct Team responsible for promoting ethics locally.
+This includes, but is not limited to, communication and training to local country partners and staff.

-Each office has access to the detailed ethical policies which supplement our Code of Conduct.
-These policies include guidance on such matters as the receipt of gifts from clients, close personal relationships and how staff should proceed if they become aware of unethical behaviour by any partner or employee.
-Partners and staff may submit anonymous questions to their local Business Conduct Leader about ethical issues.
-The anonymous communication channel can be accessed from the PwC website, section Code of Conduct.
-The website also enables third parties to submit allegations of unethical behaviour by PwC partners and staff to Business Conduct Leaders.
+Each PwC office has access to the detailed supplementary guidance to our Code of conduct.
+This includes guidance on such matters as the receipt of gifts from clients, close personal relationships and how staff should proceed if they become aware of an unethical behaviour by any partner or employee.